MackyKavinsky/Python-GuessTheNumber/README.md

 # Simple Python-GuessTheNumber

 The rule of this game is the player need to guess a number from 1 - 99 (which can be changed based on how the host wants; change inside the code).
 If the number guessed is higher or lower than the number chosen, a feedback will be return saying "The number is higher" or "The number is lower".
 User can guess until the user found the chosen hidden number.
+The guess number is unlimited for now.

 ### Requirements: